paldhous/ucb/2019/dataviz/md/class3.md

 `Region` is a categorical variable, and Tableau has selected its default qualitative color palette.
 For a more subtle color scheme, click on `Color`, select `Edit Colors...` and at the dialog box select the `Tableau Classic Medium` qualitative color scheme, then click `Assign Palette` and `OK`.

-Tableau's qualitative color palettes are well designed, so there is no need to adopt a ColorBrewer scheme.
+Tableau's qualitative color palettes are well designed, so there is no need to adopt a ColorBrewer palette.
 However, it is possible to edit colors individually if you wish, by double clicking on each data item at this dialog box and inputing RGB or HEX values.

 ![](./img/class3_10.jpg)

 Click on `Color` again and set transparency to 75%.
 (For your assignment you will create a chart with overlapping circles, which will benefit from using some transparency to allow all circles to be seen.
 So we are setting transparency now for consistency.)

-Now right-click on the X axis, select `Edit Axis`, edit the dialog box as follows and then close it:
+Now we'll tidy up the X axis to make the lines fill the chart area.
+Right-click on the X axis, select `Edit Axis`, edit the dialog box as follows and then close it:

 ![](./img/class3_11.jpg)

 Notice that a pin has now appeared on the axis, letting you know that it has been fixed.

-Right-click on the X axis again, select `Format`, change `Alignment` to `Up` and use the dropdown menu set the `Font` to bold.
+Right-click on the X axis again, select `Format` and use the dropdown menu set the `Font` for the entire worksheet to bold.
 Close the `Format` panel and the chart should now look like this:

 ![](./img/class3_12.jpg)